 During the 193-mile Malaysian Grand Prix, the drivers burn an estimated 1,500 calories and lose three quarts of body fluid (8).
 So it’s no wonder staying energised is top of Lewis Hamilton’s priorities.
 “You want to have energy, to be consistent,” the Formula 1 driver told GQ magazine.
 “You don’t want to have the big oscillations and highs and lows in your energy levels.
 Veganism eradicated that.”
 (9)

 He’s not the only celebrity with anecdotal evidence of the energising benefits of veganism.
 Liam Hemsworth told AskMen that he was converted to a plant-based diet by Hunger Games star Woody Harrelson who has “more energy than anyone I’ve ever met.”
 Since going vegan, Hemsworth has “felt amazing and have been eating that way ever since” (10)

 This could be due to animal-based foods taking a lot of energy to digest, which can lead to post-meal drowsiness.
 The likes of nuts, grains and legumes, however, have a low glycemic index, which stabilises your blood sugar and wards off energy crashes.

 Vegan foods tend to be lower in calories and have less saturated fat than animal products (11).
-This could be why a 2016 weight loss study found that those following a vegan diet had a lower body mass index (BMI) and lost more weight than people on other diets (12).
+This could be why weight loss studies have found that those following a vegan diet had a lower body mass index (BMI) and lost more weight than people on other diets (12).